 Walking Conditions

-All the routes are easy to moderate walking through open farmland and villages.
-There may be some slopes to climb plus a some field stiles, but nothing too strenuous.
+Most of the routes are easy to moderate walking through open farmland and villages.
+There are a number of field stiles and on a couple of the walks a hilly ascent.
+But nothing too strenuous for a confident walker.
 The paths are generally good, however there could be some muddy patches.
 We cannot predict the weather and therefore proper walking footwear and weatherproofs are recommended.
 We will be walking through pastures with cattle and sheep present and are therefore unable to allow dogs on the walks.

 We must reserve the right not to allow anyone on a walk who seems unlikely to be able to cope with the conditions on the day.